AMSP-04/NETN-TMR/NETN-TMR.md

 An `OfferTransfer` interaction is sent by a **Response Federate** as a reply to a `RequestTransfer` to indicate if a transfer can be accomplished or not.

 **Special Case**:
 When the transfer type is Divesting, the delivery order of the interaction `OfferTransfer` and the HLA ownership callback service `requestAttributeOwnershipRelease` at the receiving federate is not determined.
-Due to this, receiving a `requestAttributeOwnershipRelease` callback should be treated in the same way as receiving a `OfferTransfer` with a positive offer.
+Due to this, receiving a `requestAttributeOwnershipRelease` callback should be treated in the same way as receiving an `OfferTransfer` with a positive offer.
 The user-supplied tag in the callback contains the `EventId` which identifies a specific transfer process.

 |Parameter|Datatype|Semantics|
 |---|---|---|